Altermagnets versus Antiferromagnets: Summary and discussion

 The developed approach is general.
-In particular it is easy to apply it to altermagnetic analogues of antiferromagnetic MnC0$_3$ and CoCO$_3$ with rhombohedral crystal structure has been studied in the paper [8].
+In particular it is easy to apply it to any altermagnet for instance to altermagnetic analogues of antiferromagnetic MnC0$_3$ and CoCO$_3$ with rhombohedral crystal structure \cite{Dzyal1957}.
 The presented theory is also applicable to altermagnet analogs of noncollinear antiferromagnetic structures.

+I am indebted to Banik Rai for numerous questions in particular related to possibility of existence spontaneous Hall effect in altermagnets without bulk magnetisation.